2. User interfaces

 Files:

-The files area with a pinky color displays the tree of files of the currently selected workspace, and a toolbar with action buttons.
+The "files" area displays the filenames of the currently selected workspace, in a tree-like view, and a toolbar with action buttons:

 Add

-- All files of the disk sharing the checked roots will be added to the workspace tree
+- Add all existing files of the workspace: All files of the disk sharing the checked roots are added to the workspace tree.

 References: